dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

    some of the outputs are supported in particular cases.
    This node makes it possible to tweak indirect lighting in the shader.

-   Only a subset of the outputs is supported and the ray depth has not exactly the same meaning:
+   Only a subset of the outputs is supported and the ray depth does not exactly have the same meaning:

    - *Is Camera*: Supported.
    - *Is Shadow*: Supported.